nsharma-uk/event-planning/README.md

 Future improvement:

 - refactor for a cleaner code
 - trigger search on select change and remove submit button
 - increase the limit of items received from API
 - add more options for the user to further personalise their event cards, such as being able to choose from a selection of fonts and uploading their own pictures on to their cards.

+##Contact me
+If you have any questions about this project or my work, please do get in touch by contacting me via [email](mailto:nsharmauk711@gmail.com) or find me on [LinkedIn](www.linkedin.com/in/nsharma-uk)